- Skin Procedures

 Having a facelift doesn’t stop the clock.
 Your face will continue to age with time, and you may want to repeat the procedure one or more times-perhaps five or ten years down the line.
 But in another sense, the effects of even one facelift are lasting; years later, you’ll continue to look better than if you’d never had a facelift at all.

-No one can say for sure how long a facelift lasts.
+A: No one can say for sure how long the results of a facelift last.
 It often depends on lifestyle, eating habits, genes and the age when surgery was performed.
 The clock is turned back, but keeps on running.

 Ten years later, you will look better than if you never had facelift plastic surgery.
 Many patients never have a second facelift, while others may desire further plastic surgery seven to 15 years later.